 The Keystone Resort provides the ultimate in Colorado year round outdoors activities.
 A traveler wanting a great variety in winter sports or summer golf, biking, hiking, sailing, rafting, etc. can't go wrong by booking a trip to beautiful Keystone, Colorado.

 Keystone has two spectacular 18 hole courses with two separate clubhouses: The River Course at Keystone and Keystone Ranch Course.
 Both are in the best condition I've ever seen this summer.
 This review is on The River Course.
-I last played this course last month with my Colorado Golf Binge group and the conditions of the fairways and tee boxes were great.
+I played this course again this year with my Colorado Golf Binge group and the conditions of the fairways and tee boxes were good in spite of a bad winter.
 We played 5 great Colorado courses last week at The River Course at Keystone Resort was voted as the favorite for several in our group largely due to the beautiful vistas and the exciting elevation drops.

 Keystone River Course opened in 2000 and has received numerous awards including three consecutive Silver Medals as one of America's Best Golf Resorts by Golf Magazine 2002-2007.
 Golf Digest ranked it as one of American's Top 75 Golf Resorts.
 It always ranks high in Colorado resorts and especially a favorite for women due to the friendly forward tees and the beauty of the normally snow-capped mountains towering over the lush green Snake River Valley.